 Division V - Physics and Mathematics

 Division 5 comprises research, teaching, and innovation in Physics and Mathematics.
-Research is carried out at 21 institutes and 4 Helmholtz programmes „From Matter to Materials and Life (MML)“, „Matter and Technology (MT)“, „Matter and the Universe (MU)“,and "Science and Technology of Nanosystems (STN)".
+Research is carried out at 21 institutes and 3 Helmholtz programmes „From Matter to Materials and Life (MML)“, „Matter and Technology (MT)“ and „Matter and the Universe (MU)“.

 Research topics are Geometry, Groups and Topology, Partial Differential Equations, Stochastic Models as well as Particle and Astroparticle Physics, Solid State and Quantum Physics, Applied Physics, and Geophysics, with intensive collaboration between experiment and theory.

 Research oriented teaching at the KIT Departments for Mathematics und Physics is an essential part of the teaching at almost all study courses at KIT.